davidmoten/openapi-codegen/README.md

     </executions>
 </plugin>
 ```
-We include *build-helper-maven-plugin* to help IDEs be aware that source generation is part of a Maven refresh in the IDE (for example in Eclipse **Maven - Update project** will run the codegen plugin and display the generated sources on the build path.
+We include *build-helper-maven-plugin* to help IDEs be aware that source generation is part of a Maven refresh in the IDE (for example in Eclipse **Maven - Update project** will run the codegen plugin and display the generated sources on the build path).

 ## General advice